Hedgehog's Dilemma (Neon Genesis Evangelion): Production

-"Hedgehog's Dilemma" was once omitted in terms of the series composition, and it was planned that the fifth episode "Rei I" would come after the third, "A Transfer".
+"Hedgehog's Dilemma" was once omitted in terms of the series composition, and it was planned that the fifth episode, "Rei I", would come after the third, "A Transfer".
 After the battle against Angel Shamshel, Shinji would become friends with Toji Suzuhara and Kensuke Aida in "A Transfer", receiving a call from them.
 As production progressed, however, staff members said they thought there was a need to depict Shinji's relationships with the people around him after the third episode.
+As they were writing the scripts and the screenplay, the staff also felt that it would be logically implausible to have Shinji pilot Eva-01 again without first considering the effects of the boy's traumatic experience.
 "Hedgehog's Dilemma" was thus made with contents that differ from the original plans.
 Moreover, Neon Genesis Evangelion director Hideaki Anno had already worked on the fifth and sixth episodes of the series, and tried to go beyond regular anime and develop realistic characters with the installments.

 The episode's script was written after the fifth episode's script had already been finalized, making "Hedgehog's Dilemma" the only episode in which director Anno did not have direct input into the plot and script.
-Akio Satsukawa wrote the episode, while Junichi Sato, who is credited as Kiichi Jinme, drew the storyboard.
-Tsuyoshi Kaga directed the episode and Satoshi Shigeta served as chief animator.
-In 1993, Gainax wrote a presentation volume of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho).
+Akio Satsukawa wrote the episode, while Jun'ichi Satō, who is credited as Kiichi Jinme, drew the storyboard.
+Tsuyoshi Kaga directed the episode, and Satoshi Shigeta served as chief animator.
+British singer Claire Littley also sang a cover of "Fly Me to the Moon" which was later used as the episode's closing theme song, replaced in late home video editions by another cover by Yōko Takahashi.
+In 1993, Gainax wrote a presentation volume of Neon Genesis Evangelion named New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing a first draft of the planned episodes.
 The studio published the Proposal document in 1994.
 In the original project, the fourth episode should have been titled "14 years, the first day" (14歳、 始まりの日, 14-sai, hajimari no hi); during the episode, Shinji's birthday would occur, but his father Gendo would have ignored the son without wishing him a happy birthday.
 Rei Ayanami would then attempt to make dinner for both of them, while Misato would decide something for Shinji.
+Gainax also proposed "The Wandering Third Children" (さまよえるサード・チルドレン, Samayoeru Sādo Chirudoren) as the episode's title in the storyboard phase.